stew675/Triple-Shift-Rotate/README.md

 This visualisation shows the algorithm rotating 2 blocks where A (the Left Block) is exactly 2 x B (the Right Block). ie. `sizeof(A) == (2 * sizeof(B))`

-In a single loop operation the algorithm is able to re-organise the sections into their correct locations
+In a single loop operation the algorithm is able to re-organise the sections into their correct locations.
+In practise this occurs as a natural outcome of the No-Overlap code-path when `A == 2 * B`

 [![Even Three Rotation](https://img.youtube.com/vi/VLeCVCcSNPU/0.jpg)](https://youtu.be/VLeCVCcSNPU?si=IKMUrxyoeJwP5l0m)